Asin-Junior-Honore/FullStackToDo/README.md

 - **Read:** All tasks are displayed on the main page.
 Click on any task to view its details.
 - **Update:** To edit a task's details, click on the "Edit" button next to the delete button.
 - **Delete:** To remove a task, click on the "Delete" button next to the edit button.

+## Installation

+1. Clone this repository using `git
+2. insert your mongoDB URI in .env file
+3. suggest any port number you want to use(default is 3000) and place it in your .env file aswell
+4. Run `npm install` from root
+5. Start server by running `nodemon server.js` or npm run devStart